Both conditions develop early in life and have similar symptoms. They can lead to difficulties that include:

 - personal family information that may cause your child anxiety, such as a divorce or a new sibling

-Most children with ADHD will find relief with medication or behavioral therapy and counseling.
+Most children with ADHD can manage symptoms with medication or behavioral therapy and counseling.
 A combination of these treatments can also be successful.
 Medication can be used to treat your child’s ADHD symptoms if they interfere too much with everyday activities.

 If you suspect your child has AS, ADHD, or another developmental or behavioral condition, make an appointment to see their doctor.
 Bring notes about your child’s behavior and a list of questions for their doctor.
-Reaching a diagnosis for either condition can take several months, or even years.
-You will have to be patient and act as your child’s advocate so they get the help they need.
+Reaching a diagnosis for one of these conditions can take several months, or even years.
+Be patient and act as your child’s advocate so they get the help they need.

 Remember that each child is different.
-Don’t gauge your child’s development by other children.
 Work with your doctor to make sure your child is meeting their growth milestones.
-If they aren’t, speak to your doctor about all possibilities, including AS and ADHD.
+If they aren’t, speak to your doctor about possible causes, including AS and ADHD.